 The best steel doesn’t always shine the brightest.Joe Abercrombie, The Blade Itself

-In this the third post in our series about the Japanese hiraganna handplane we will focus on iron and steel and discuss some unique characteristics and even some philosophical aspects of the hiraganna blade.
+In this the third article in our series about the Japanese hiraganna handplane your most humble and obedient servant will review some of the design details of iron and steel plane blade.
 Why?
-Because to become proficient at using and maintaining a tool, one must understand it more than just superficially.
+Because to become proficient at using and maintaining the Japanese handplane, one must understand it more than just superficially, indeed, a healthy and mutually respectful relationship should be Beloved Customer’s goal.

-In addition, we will briefly examine the story of a single plane blade made for a famous carpenter by a famous blacksmith.
+In addition, I will be so bold as to briefly present the story of a single plane blade made for a famous carpenter by a famous blacksmith.

 The Shin Un Mu Blade 神雲夢の刃

 The blade in question, however, has rabbets cut into the jigane at the left and right edges of the blade so the ura area is thicker than the sides which fit into the retaining grooves, and the cutting edge, therefore, does not intrude into the grooves, making beveled ears unnecessary.
-This is a very logical solution, although it was not actually invented by either Chiyozuru or Mr. Nomura.
-Apparently, Mr. Nomura first saw the design at a school.
-He then made a wooden full-scale model and asked Chiyozuru to forge it for him.
+This is a very logical solution, although as it was explained to me by Tsuchida Noboru-san, it was not actually invented by either Chiyozuru-san or Nomura-san, but a design Nomura-san first observed at a technical school for cabinetmakers.
+He then made a wooden full-scale model and asked Chiyozuru-san to forge it for him.

 While it is an elegant solution to a real performance issue, it is much more difficult to make this style of blade than the conventional one, and so never became popular.